DPP v McLoughlin: Background

-In the High Court, the prosecution objected to bail.This objection was on the basis that there was an alleged risk of witnesses' being interfered with as reported by Detective Inspector Hanrahan.
+In the High Court, the prosecution objected to bail.
+This objection was on the basis that there was an alleged risk of witnesses' being interfered with as reported by Detective Inspector Hanrahan.
 As they had allegedly been intimidated in such a manner prior to the trial of the Appellant's brother.
-Where the injured party withdrew their statement die to this intimidation.
+Where the injured party withdrew their statement due to this intimidation.
 One prosecution witness, for example, had their tyres slashed prior to the brothers case.
 There was an objection to the hearsay evidence and the case was adjourned until 25 May 2009.
 When the court re-adjourned, the counsel for the Director told witnesses claiming to have been intimidated were not in Court.
 The trial judge allowed the evidence to proceed, de bene esse.

 On cross examination, Detective Inspector Hanrahan suggested that no witness was in court because they feared for their safety.
 This cross examination was a key part of the trial because it directly connected witness intimidation to the bail application.

 A number of Gardaí gave evidence about intimidation.
 The judge stated that hearsay evidence was allowable in this case due to the circumstances and further ruled that the defendant should be refused bail.